 - (1) The above-mentioned term "private" relates to the human being within his human environment, while the term "social" relates to the whole society perceived as a single entity.
-Thus the private view of society is an internal, subjective one, while the social view is an external, objective one. - (2) The above reasoning suggests an ideological division of the world community: one part giving preference to the social, religious aspects of society, another to the private aspects; the first may be called the Eastern type of society, the second the Western type.
-There are certainly some neut-ral societies that do not give preference to any of the above ideologies.
+Thus the private view of society is an internal, subjective one, while the social view is an external, objective one.

+(2) The above reasoning suggests an idealogical division of the world community; one part giving - (2) The above reasoning suggests an ideological division of the world community: one part giving preference to the social, religious aspects of society, another to the private aspects; the first may be called the Eastern type of society, the second the Western type.
+There are certainly some neutral societies that do not give preference to any of the above ideologies.